Staddle stones

-Staddle stones (variations include steddle stones) were originally used as supporting bases for granaries, hayricks, game larders, etc. The staddle stones lifted the granaries above the ground thereby protecting the stored grain from vermin and water seepage.
-In Middle English staddle or stadle is stathel, from Old English stathol, a foundation, support or trunk of a tree.
-They can be mainly found in Great Britain, Norway ("stabbur"), Galicia and Asturias (Northern Spain).
+Staddle stones, or steddle stones, were originally used as supporting bases for granaries.
+The staddle stones lifted the granaries above the ground, thereby protecting the stored grain from vermin and water seepage.
+They were also used on other food and animal feed stores such as hayricks and game larders.

+In Middle English staddle, or stadle, is stathel, from Old English stathol, a foundation, support or trunk of a tree.
+Staddle stones can be mainly found in Great Britain, Norway (stabbur), Galicia and Asturias (Northern Spain).

 Origins

 The name itself and evidence from surviving vernacular buildings with wooden 'feet' suggest that at first the staddles or supports were made of wood, such as at Peper Harow granary in Surrey.
 Stone staddles were longer lasting and a more reliable means of supporting structures which were sometimes a considerable weight.

 The name has become integrated into the landscape with bridges, houses, farms and other structures incorporating the name 'staddle'.

 Design

-The staddle stones usually had a separate head and base which gave the whole structure a 'mushroom' like appearance.
+The staddle stones usually had a separate head and base which gave the whole structure a 'mushroom'-like appearance.
 Different areas in the United Kingdom had different designs.
 The base varied from cylindrical to tapered rectangular to near triangular.
-Flat topped cone shaped staddle stones are to be found in parts of the Isle of Wight.
+Flat-topped cone-shaped staddle stones are to be found in parts of the Isle of Wight.
 The tops are flat to support the beams, however some variation exists, such as square tops, fluted designs, slate tops, etc.

-A fine example is the English Granary built 1731, supported on staddle stones, which can be seen in the Weald and Downland Open Air Museum in West Sussex, UK.
-Such structures were common in Southern England in the 18th century.
+A fine example is the English Granary built 1731, supported on staddle stones, which can be seen in the Weald and Downland Open Air Museum in West Sussex.
+Such structures were common in southern England in the 18th century.
 At Higher Farm in Heathfield, Tavistock, staddle stones are part of the substantial barns built by the Duke of Bedford in the 19th century.
 The dressed granite stone bases have specially hewn slate tops.

 The materials used depended on the stone available, giving rise to sandstone, red sandstone, granite examples, etc.

 The tower mill at Reigate on the Wray Common ceased to work in 1895.
 The mill had a granary standing next to it, supported by a large number of staddle stones.

 The Museum of Scottish Country Life at Wester Kittochside near East Kilbride has two 'Stathels', made in Edinburgh of cast iron.
 The structure is basically a cast iron version of a set of staddle stones with its wooden framework.
 These rare survivals are still in use.